DMASCoreDeclan/tic-tac-toe-js/README.md

  The cursor becomes a pointer when placed over the Mute/Unmute, Instructions, Restart buttons and the cells in the grid.

  X always goes first.
-When X places his mark, the turn is switched to O.
+When X places their mark, the turn is switched to O.

 ## Site Owner Goals